ThanasisMpalatsoukas/Labyrinth-generator/readme.md

 # labyrinth generator.

-This is a simple paradigm of a labyrinth generator.
+This is a simple paradigm of a labyrinth generator. [access it here](https://thanasismpalatsoukas.github.io/Labyrinth-generator/)

 ## API points.